-You can reach the Poble Espanyol, the Spanish village, at the foot of Montjuic by a replica of the gate of the Castilian city of Avila and then you experience the whole variety of Spanish culture on almost 50,000 m² metres.
+You will reach Poble Espanyol, the Spanish village, at the foot of Montjuïc, through a replica of the city gate of the Castilian town of Ávila, and you will be able to experience the rich diversity of Spanish culture on almost 50,000 m².

-The Poble Espanyol is primarily an open-air museum, it shows replicas of characteristic houses from all regions of Spain, such as from Castile, Andalusion, Aragon, the Basque Country, Extremadura and of course from Catalonia.
-In some buildings craftsmen show their skills, such as in the Andalusian quarter in the glass blowers.
-The products can be bought in the shops (see below).
-Similarly you get one’s money worth culinary wise in of the many restaurants.
-Even a flamenco stage is there.
+Above all the Poble Espanyol is an open-air museum.
+It shows replicas of characteristic houses from all regions of Spain, such as from Castile, Andalousia, Aragon, Basque Country, Extremadura and of course from Catalonia.
+In some buildings, craft enterprises show their skills, such as in the Andalusian district the glassblowers.

-The Poble Espanyol with the 117 buildings was established to the world exhibition, which took place in 1929 in Barcelona.
-It should then be demolished after the exhibition.
+The Poble Espanyol with the 117 buildings was established for the world exhibition, which took place in 1929 in Barcelona.
+It was supposed to be demolished after the exhibition.
 Only the popularity of the village at the inhabitants of Barcelona prevented this.
 In the days of Franco and the accompanying repression of the Catalan culture Poble Espanyol lapsed more and more.
 In the 1990s, the Poble Espanyol was rebuilt again.

-Just during the summer there are many events in Poble Espnyol.
-A calendar can be found on the website of the Poble Espanyol.
+During the summer there are many events at Poble Espnyol.
+A calendar can be found on the website of Poble Espanyol.

 A picnic area with a lot of space for children complete the wide range of offerings.
-Incidentally: in Poble Espanyol people drive no cars at all.
+Incidentally: at Poble Espanyol no cars are driven.

 Avinguda del Marqués de Comilla